-The American Society of International Law’s International Refugee Law Interest Group (IRLIG) announces its sixth annual International Refugee Law Student Writing Competition, co-sponsored by:
+The American Society of International Law’s International Refugee Law Interest Group (IRLIG) announces its eighth annual International Refugee Law Student Writing Competition, co-sponsored by:

 - International Law Students Association (ILSA)

 - Papers may address any topic related to international law and refugees, stateless persons, internally-displaced persons (IDPs), and/or forced migrants.